 If you’re worried about being unable to pay your delinquent taxes, it’s important to take action as soon as possible.
-The sooner you can bring your account up-to-date, the less likely you are to face penalties.
-You may also want to consider hiring a tax professional to help you navigate the process and ensure that you’re taking the right steps to avoid penalties.
+The sooner you can bring your account up to date, the less likely you are to face penalties.
+You may also want to consider hiring a business tax attorney to help you navigate the process and ensure that you’re taking the right steps to avoid penalties.
 Paying your delinquent taxes can be a difficult process, but it’s important to do everything you can to avoid penalties.
-With the help of a tax professional, you can ensure that you’re taking the right steps to stay compliant and avoid costly penalties.
+With the help of a business tax lawyer, you can ensure that you’re taking the right steps to stay compliant and avoid costly penalties.

 Can payroll taxes be forgiven by IRS?

 The IRS offers a number of programs designed to help businesses catch up on delinquent taxes.
-With the help of a tax professional, you can explore your options and find the best solution for your situation.
+With the help of a payroll tax attorney, you can explore your options and find the best solution for your situation.